tilleul/apple2/applesoft/nfs/README.md

 It is probable that your game will need to read the keyboard regularly.
 Why do you have to repeat steps 4-6 every time you need to get the last key pressed ?
 Fortunately, there's a workaround.

+### &#x1F34E; Use variables instead of constants
-It is actually faster for the Applesoft parser to locate a variable and use its value than to "recreate it from scratch".
+It is actually faster for the Applesoft parser to locate a variable in memory and use its value than to "recreate it from scratch".
 So, all you need to do is save in a variable the value you want to repeatedly use.

 For example:
 ```basic